jcoin-maarc/JCOIN-Core-Measures/codebooks/codebook.md

 ---------

+### Number Of Days Of Formal Activities With Alcohol

  ```d11g```

 **Description/Question:** [Been to formal activities where people were using alcohol or drugs?]
 During the past xx days (since last assessment), on how many days have you . . .
 [NOTE: MAX DAYS = 90]